-- 1. Press the WiFi button to enable the BomeBox wireless LAN. - Once the WiFi LED is on, use a laptop, tablet, or smartphone to connect: go to WiFi settings and select the HotSpot "BomeBox" (SSID). - Then, if you are on a computer with Bome Network installed (see above), click on the green B icon and in the menu, select Web Config → BomeBox - Net. - 4.
+- 1. Press the WiFi button to enable the BomeBox wireless LAN. - Once the WiFi LED is on, use a laptop, tablet, or smartphone to connect: go to WiFi settings and select the HotSpot "BomeBox" (SSID). - 3.
+Then, if you are on a computer or an iOS device with Bome Network installed, launch it and click on the world icon in the entry for your BomeBox. - 4.
 Otherwise, start a web browser like Safari, Chrome, or Firefox, and enter 192.168.153.1 in the address bar to connect to the Web Config (you can bookmark it). - 5.
 Now you should see the login page of the Web Config in the web browser.
 Proceed with the chapter Web Config Password below.